Riverfront Stadium: College football

 Between 1970 and 1990 Riverfront Stadium hosted 25 University of Cincinnati football games to accommodate higher-caliber visiting teams and local rivals which would overwhelm demand in their usual on-campus home, Nippert Stadium (which then could only hold 28,000).
 Among the Bearcats' opponents were the University of Maryland, University of Kentucky, University of Louisville, Boston College, West Virginia University, Penn State University, whose 1985 game took place with the Nittany Lions number one in the coaches' poll, and the University of Miami three times, twice while the Hurricanes were the defending national champions.
 It would be a temporary full-time home for the Bearcats during the 1990 season, when Nippert Stadium was undergoing renovations.

 The Bearcats finished with a 12–13 all-time record at Riverfront.

 Final years as a baseball-only stadium

-When the Bengals moved to Paul Brown Stadium in 2000, the Reds were left as Cinergy Field's only tenant.
-Prior to the 2001 baseball season, the stadium was remodeled into a baseball-only configuration, and the artificial surface was replaced with natural grass.
+When the Bengals moved to Paul Brown Stadium in 2000, the Reds were left as Riverfront Stadium’s only tenant.
+Prior to the 2001 baseball season, the stadium was remodeled into a baseball-only configuration, and the artificial turf surface was replaced with natural grass.